 NCSEA utilizes publicly-available information about renewable energy systems that are filed through the N.C.
 Utilities Commission as applications for Certificates of Public Convenience and Necessity (NPCNs) and Reports of Proposed Construction (ROPCs).
 These sources allow for consistent, reliable information about renewable energy in the state.
-The Market Innovation Team reviews the sources and updates the REDB on a weekly basis.
+The Data and Research Team (DART) reviews the sources and updates the REDB on a weekly basis.

 NCSEA utilizes the REDB for internal policy work and external data requests.
 These requests come from national, state, and local organizations, media companies, and educational institutions.
-Please contact Laura Langham, Director of Market Innovation for questions and work requests.
+Please contact Daniel Pate, Director of Data and Research, for questions and work requests.

 NCSEA has publicly-available, interactive maps that show current renewable electricity generation assets in North Carolina.
 As shown by the tutorial, these customizable maps can be filtered by both electricity generation type and location.
 Additionally, our statewide maps are broken up by counties and N.C. senate districts.

 "NCSEA’s Renewable Energy Database (REDB) was a valuable source of information enabling our research into using satellite imagery for improving estimates of where small-scale solar photovoltaic array capacity is installed and how much energy it generates.
 The database was very well-organized and greatly expedited our research."

 - Kyle Bradbury, Duke University Energy Initiative, Lecturing Fellow and Managing Director at Energy Data Analytics Lab

 WANT TO WORK WITH US?